MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-manage-extensions.md

 5. Present your list to your stakeholders and the IT team to get buy in.
 6. Test out the new policy in your lab or with a small pilot in your organization.
 7. Roll out these new sets of policies to employees in phases.
+For more information, see [Use group policies to manage Microsoft Edge extensions](microsoft-edge-manage-extensions-policies.md).
 8. Review feedback from your users.
 9. Repeat and fine-tune the process monthly, quarterly, or yearly.